korstiaan/droctrine_mongo/README.md

 Autoloading
 --------------------------------

-Suggested is using nsautoload (https://github.com/korstiaan/nsautoload) for autoloading your documents.
+Suggested is using nsautoload (https://github.com/korstiaan/nsautoload) for autoloading your documents and the service provider.

 Installation
 --------------------------------